-We have data on 32 companies that use Call-Em-All.
-The companies using Call-Em-All are most often found in United States and in the Hospital & Health Care industry.
+We have data on 52 companies that use Call-Em-All.
+The companies using Call-Em-All are most often found in United States and in the Higher Education industry.
 Call-Em-All is most often used by companies with >10000 employees and >1000M dollars in revenue.
-Our data for Call-Em-All usage goes back as far as 1 years and 8 months.
+Our data for Call-Em-All usage goes back as far as 4 years.

 Call-Em-All is a phone broadcasting tool which provides automated texting and calling service to easily send a voice broadcast, mass text message, manages replies and carry on text conversations with the contacts.

-Looking at Call-Em-All customers by industry, we find that Hospital & Health Care (16%) and Higher Education (6%) are the largest segments.
+Looking at Call-Em-All customers by industry, we find that Higher Education (10%) and Hospital & Health Care (6%) are the largest segments.

 93% of Call-Em-All customers are in United States.